 A sprawling or ascending perennial with slender stems to 1m (3 ft.) tall or more.
 Leaves are opposite and ovoid, mostly on the lower parts of the plant.
 Flowers are minute, with inconspicuous bracts.
 Flowers lack petals, the calyx tube is glandular with five lobes and three stamens.

 This is one of the host plants for the spiderling plume moth.
+Also photographed on this plant was a flat faced longhorn beetle.

 For more on red spiderling, read this Treasure Coast Natives blog post.